-The first section of the paper provides an insight into how the internet works, where online content is located and how it can be accessed, and explains the facilitating role of the domain name system (DNS).
+The first section of the paper provides an insight into how the Internet works, where online content is located and how it can be accessed, and explains the facilitating role of the domain name system (DNS).

-The second part of the paper looks at the issue of illegal content on the internet and examines how ccTLD registry operators could contribute to actions that lead to the removal of illegal content.
+The second part of the paper looks at the issue of illegal content on the Internet and examines how ccTLD registry operators could contribute to actions that lead to the removal of illegal content.

 A third section is dedicated to current registry policies and practices.
-Through its non-exhaustive list of examples, it showcases how different ccTLD registries develop policies and take actions that best serve the needs of their local communities, and contribute as such to the joint battle against illegal online content.
+It showcases how different ccTLD registries develop policies and take actions that best serve the needs of their local communities, and contribute as such to the joint battle against illegal online content.